SandeepTheDev/complete-javascript/03-scope/README.md

 **(Named) function declaration > named function expression > anonymous function expression**

-## Key points to remember

-- Function declaration attached their identifier with enclosing scope.
-- Function expression attach their identifier to their on scope & its read only.
-- You should always always use named function expression instead of anonymous function expressions.
+# Advance scope

 **Principle of least privilege**: By default everything should be private, and only exposing minimal necessary.
 Scopes are great way to hide things that doesn't need to be exposed.
 By wrapping things inside the scope also solves the problem of name collision.

 In JavaScript scopes can be created by using **function** and **block**.